 Chip seal is the application of a protective wearing surface to an existing pavement.
 Emulsified oil is applied to the road surface, with chip rock added on top and rolled into the oil.

-Why chip seal the road?To keep water from penetrating the road structure on paved surfaces.
+- To keep water from penetrating the road structure beneath a paved surface

-- To fill and seal cracks and raveled surfaces of old pavement.
+- To fill and seal cracks and raveled surfaces of old pavement

-- To seal the pavement surface-minimizing the effects of aging.
+- To seal the pavement surface, minimizing the effects of aging

 As with any road construction project, motorists must exercise caution.
 Reduced speeds ensure your safety and minimize the chance of damaging your vehicle.

 Traffic moving at higher speeds can create dust, limit visibility, and cause an inconvenience to local residents.
 Increased speeds can also cause gravel to break loose from a fresh chip seal creating the risk of flying rock.
 Rocks thrown from your tires may crack or break a windshield.
 Flying rocks might also injure pedestrians, bicycle riders, or motorcyclists.